pingidentity/terraform-provider-pingdirectory/docs/resources/default_log_rotation_policy.md

 - `file_size_limit` (String) Specifies the maximum size that a log file can reach before it is rotated.
 - `rotation_interval` (String) Specifies the time interval between rotations.
 - `time_of_day` (Set of String) Specifies the time of day at which log rotation should occur.
-- `type` (String) The type of Log Rotation Policy resource.
-Options are ['time-limit', 'fixed-time', 'never-rotate', 'size-limit']

 ### Read-Only